 organizational power, disciplinary consequences

-Remark: The model was originally developed at Chalmers University of Technology in Gothenburg, Sweden, and adapted for leadership work at BOKU University.
+1 The model was developed at Chalmers University of Technology in Gothenburg, Sweden, and adapted for management work at BOKU.
+The original description can be found in the following articles: